outscale/COGNAC/bin/README.md

 osc_str_append_string(&end_call, "/get");
 ```

-The code generated is not exhaustive, but you get the idea.
+The generated code is not exhaustive, but it conveys the general idea.